Highland Park

 The home at 4101 Beverly designed in 1912 expresses the exuberant grandeur of Beaux-Arts mansions.
 4101 Beverly is still the centerpiece of Highland Park, across from the Country Club on Beverly and Preston.
 Italianate influence is seen in the colonnaded second story porch and entry and the flat roof lined with balustrades.

-Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market
+Dallas Had Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market, and Now It Has Been Successfully Sold

 Historically and architecturally significant home by architect Hal Thomson found in Highland Park at 3925 Potomac Avenue.